 Highlights of BWF World Tour Finals 2022

+Liu Yuchen (R)/Ou Xuanyi of China pose on the podium for the men's doubles at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

+Mohammad Ahsan (L)/Hendra Setiawan of Indonesia compete against Liu Yuchen/Ou Xuanyi of China during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-He Bingjiao of China hits a return to Tai Tzu Ying of Chinese Taipei during the women's singles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Liu Yuchen (R)/Ou Xuanyi of China compete against Mohammad Ahsan/Hendra Setiawan of Indonesia during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-He Bingjiao of China hits a return to Tai Tzu Ying of Chinese Taipei during the women's singles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Liu Yuchen (R)/Ou Xuanyi of China celebrate scoring against Mohammad Ahsan/Hendra Setiawan of Indonesia during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

+Mohammad Ahsan (R)/Hendra Setiawan of Indonesia compete against Liu Yuchen/Ou Xuanyi of China during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

+Mohammad Ahsan (top R)/Hendra Setiawan (top L) of Indonesia compete against Liu Yuchen/Ou Xuanyi of China during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-He Bingjiao of China hits a return to Tai Tzu Ying of Chinese Taipei during the women's singles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Liu Yuchen (R)/Ou Xuanyi of China compete against Mohammad Ahsan/Hendra Setiawan of Indonesia during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-Chen Qingchen (L)/Jia Yifan of China compete against Zhang Shuxian/Zheng Yu of China during the women's doubles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Liu Yuchen (front)/Ou Xuanyi of China compete against Mohammad Ahsan/Hendra Setiawan of Indonesia during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-Zhang Shuxian (R)/Zheng Yu of China compete against Chen Qingchen/Jia Yifan of China during the women's doubles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Liu Yuchen (C)/Ou Xuanyi (L) of China compete against Mohammad Ahsan/Hendra Setiawan of Indonesia during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

-Chen Qingchen (front)/Jia Yifan of China compete against Zhang Shuxian/Zheng Yu of China during the women's doubles Group B match at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
-7, 2022.
-(Xinhua/Rachen Sageamsak)
+Mohammad Ahsan (R)/Hendra Setiawan of Indonesia compete against Liu Yuchen/Ou Xuanyi of China during the men's doubles final at the BWF World Tour Finals 2022 in Bangkok, Thailand, Dec.
+11, 2022.
+(Xinhua/Wang Teng)

 Photos